N-BodyShop/NBSE/content/venue.md

 the Milwaukee River Roundup.
 The River Roundup will have food, drinks, and live music as we paddle down the river.
 Make sure you bring your sunscreen and good kayaking clothes!

+The date is August 20 for Funkclub Wagon.
+Note that the tickets and the kayak rental is non-refundable and it could be cancelled if the weather turns.
+So the advice is the check the weather a few days before and if it looks good, go ahead and buy it.
+Milwaukee weather forecasts are not reliable more than a few days ahead.

 ## Hotels and Accomodations
 ### TBA